 Transport Malta collected further evidence and instituted yet another court case.
 On 5th January Magistrate Joe Mifsud fined him €500, the maximum allowed by law, and forbade him from accessing the area.

 Yet barely two weeks later he was arrested again.
 Appearing again in front of Magistrate Mifsud, he was condemned 6 months behind bars and fined €2,000 for ignoring court orders.

-Drivers can park for free in public car parks, which are clearly identified by a Transport Malta sign.
+Drivers can park for free in public parking spaces, parkers must be licensed and hold a Transport Malta tag and tipping is totally voluntary.
 Kindly report any abuse on freephone 80072393.